Eve Tuck

 Eve Tuck is an Unangax̂ scholar in the field of Indigenous studies and educational research.
-Tuck is the associate professor of critical race and indigenous studies at the Ontario Institute for Studies in Education at the University of Toronto.
+Tuck is the James Weldon Professor of Indigenous Studies and founding Director of the Provostial Center for Indigenous Studies at NYU in 2024 as the founding director of its Center for Indigenous Studies.
+Previously, Tuck was the Professor of Critical Race and Indigenous Studies at the Ontario Institute for Studies in Education at the University of Toronto.

 Education

 Tuck is a member of the Aleut Community of St. Paul Island, Alaska.
 She spent her formative years living in Pennsylvania.
-Tuck graduated in 2001 with her Bachelor of Arts in writing and education studies from Eugene Lang College, The New School for Social Research.
+Tuck graduated in 2001 with her Bachelor of Arts in writing and education studies from Eugene Lang College The New School for Liberal Arts.
 In 2008 Tuck received her Doctor of Philosophy in Urban Education from The Graduate Center, City University of New York.

 From 2011 to 2012 Tuck held a Ford Foundation Postdoctoral Fellowship.
 During the fellowship her work focused on Indigenous research ethics.
 In 2015 Tuck was selected as a William T. Grant Foundation Scholar (2015-2020).
 Her project for this $350,000 grant is titled "Migrant Youth, Deferred Action and Postsecondary Outcomes."
-In addition to her research work Tuck is an Associate Professor in the department of Social Justice Education at the University of Toronto's Ontario Institute For Studies in Education.
-She also currently sits on the University of Toronto's Truth and Reconciliation Commission Steering Committee.
+In addition to her research work during this time Tuck was an Associate Professor in the department of Social Justice Education at the University of Toronto's Ontario Institute For Studies in Education.
+She also sat on the University of Toronto's Truth and Reconciliation Commission Steering Committee.

 In 2017 Tuck was awarded a Tier 2 Canada Research Chair in Indigenous Methodologies with Youth and Communities at the Ontario Institute For Studies in Education.